 What Cryptography is supported?
 Start with the basics.
-Get them to list out what the vendor things is the full list of cryptography usage.
+Get them to list out what the vendor things are the full list of cryptography usage.
 This might be a complete list it might be an incomplete list.
-There are times when parts of the organization do not know what other parts of the organization are doing, even through its is all on the vendor’s product.
+There are times when parts of the organization do not know what other parts of the organization are doing, even though it is all on the vendor’s product.

 How does the vendor manage the software signing keys within their organization?
 All the vendor’s code should be signed.
 How they handle the certificate within their organization is a good indicator of the crypto maturity.

 How does the vendor test their cryptographic implementations?
 As mentioned, there is concerted interest by multiple parties to break crypto implementations.
 These “investigations” target the cryptographic algorithm, the implementation, the vendor’s specific implementation, the supporting protocols, the configuration, the operation, and the key management.
 Given this, vendors should have some sort of proactive testing practice where they are one of the “investigators” on their own implementations to find problems before the bad actors (or a University grad student who is working on their thesis).

 How does the vendor manage their keys wishing their implementation?
 Many times the “theory” of good cryptography breaks down with the key management.
 There are many times where poor key management allows private keys to be pushed out to the public.
 Asking “how the vendor manages keys” help understand what might be missing with the vendor’s solution.
 For example, ask what would happen if the Operator needed to push out need keys ASAP because of some type of staff change.
 How would that work?
 Can it work?